ghazalbn/Mobile-Data-Tracker/README.md

 - **Data Usages**: This section displays your current daily data usage, including upload and download speeds.
 - **Monthly Data Usages**: This section shows a list of your data usage history for the past 30 days.
-- **Analize Data Usage**: Tap on the today's data usage to see your data analysis for the day.
+- **Analize Data Usage**: Tap on the exclamation mark next to today's data usage, to see your data analysis for the day.
 - **Set Limit**: Tap the upper left button to set your data usage limit for the day.
 - **Graph**: Tap the upper right button to view a graphical representation of your data usage.